borislavvp/emotions-app/README.md

 ## About

-This repo contains a NextJS app for demoing and testing Hume APIs.
+This repo contains a NextJS app for demoing and testing Hume APIs emotions detection.
 It implements several streaming interfaces that provide an intuitive validation of model quality.

-You can try it out here: https://hume-sandbox.netlify.app

 ## Requirements